albush/cszsa.com/content/training.md

 - improv101
 - advancedworkshop
 draft: false
-intro: Our next round of Improv 101 classes begin April 5th
+intro: Our next round of Improv 101 classes begin March 28
 menuname: Classes
 title: Learn To Be An Improvisor
 weight: 50